Blood transfusion: Red cell transfusion

-As the person receives their blood transfusion, the bag slowly empties, leaving behind blood that has clotted before it could be administered.
+A blood transfusion; the bag slowly empties, leaving behind blood that has clotted before it could be administered.

 Historically, red blood cell transfusion was considered when the hemoglobin level fell below 100g/L or hematocrit fell below 30%.
 Because each unit of blood given carries risks, a trigger level lower than that, at 70 to 80g/L, is now usually used, as it has been shown to have better patient outcomes.
-The administration of a single unit of blood is the standard for hospitalized people who are not bleeding, with this treatment followed with re-assessment and consideration of symptoms and hemoglobin concentration.
+The administration of a single unit of blood (approximately 450ml) is the standard for hospitalized people who are not bleeding, with this treatment followed with re-assessment and consideration of symptoms and hemoglobin concentration.
 Patients with poor oxygen saturation may need more blood.
 The advisory caution to use blood transfusion only with more severe anemia is in part due to evidence that outcomes are worsened if larger amounts are given.
 One may consider transfusion for people with symptoms of cardiovascular disease such as chest pain or shortness of breath.
 In cases where patients have low levels of hemoglobin due to iron deficiency, but are cardiovascularly stable, oral or parenteral iron is a preferred option based on both efficacy and safety.
 Other blood products are given where appropriate, e.g., fresh frozen plasma to treat clotting deficiencies and platelets to treat or prevent bleeding in thrombocytopenic patients.